chanpreet3000/CubeLone/README.md

 ### **CubeLone Includes levels like.**

-Classic - White themed and obstacles are geyish .
+Classic - White themed and obstacles are greyish.

-Premium - White And Black themed level with multicoloured obstacles .
+Premium - White And Black-themed level with multi-colored obstacles.

-Exclusive - Black themed level with multicoloured obstacles .
+Exclusive - Black-themed level with multi-colored obstacles.

-Evil - Black themed level with multicoloured obstacles, you won't expect when the next obstacle is dropping, be carefull! .
+Evil - Black themed level with multicolored obstacles, you won't expect when the next obstacle is dropping, be careful!.